 YES!!!
 This can be a sign of a condition called GDV (gastric dilation and volvulus) or bloat.
 This is caused by twisting of the stomach and is a surgical emergency that requires immediate attention.
 Large breed dogs are at particular risk for this condition but it can occur in any size dog.

 Yes.
-Although your pet may seems fine now, some internal injuries may not be obvious at first.
+Although your pet may seem fine now, some internal injuries may not be obvious at first.
 This is true for any traumatic event.
 Your pet should be examined by a veterinarian immediately.

 This may be a sign your pet is having an allergic reaction.
 Immediate evaluation is recommended.
 Injectable medication is usually recommended to counteract the allergic reaction.